mitsuba-renderer/drjit/docs/unused/advanced.rst

     /* Ooops, don't do this.
 Some entries may have to be incremented multiple times.. */ scatter(hist, gather<FloatP>(hist, indices) + 1, indices);

-Enoki provides a function named :cpp:func:`enoki::transform`, which modifies an indirect memory location in a way that is not susceptible to conflicts.
+Dr.Jit provides a function named :cpp:func:`drjit::transform`, which modifies an indirect memory location in a way that is not susceptible to conflicts.
 The function takes an arbitrary function as parameter and applies it to the specified memory location, which allows this approach to generalize to